liu431/Coding-Exercises/README.md

-# Coding-exercises
+# Technical Skills

-Folder for my coding exericises.
+I keep adding notes and code in this repo to refresh and improve my technical skills.